Ali: Works

-Most of the works attributed to Ali were first delivered as speeches and later committed to writing by others.
-There are also supplications, such as Du'a Kumayl, which he may have taught others.

 Nahj al-balagha

 Nahj al-balagha (lit. 'the path of eloquence') is an eleventh-century collection of sermons, letters, and sayings, all attributed to Ali, compiled by Sharif al-Radi, a prominent Twelver scholar.
-Because of its sometimes sensitive content, the authenticity of Nahj al-balagha has long been polemically debated.
+Because of its sensitive content, the authenticity of Nahj al-balagha has long been polemically debated.
 However, by tracking its content in earlier sources, recent academic research has attributed most of Nahj al-balagha to Ali.
-The book, particularly its letter of instructions addressed at al-Ashtar, has served as an ideological basis for Islamic governance.
+The book, particularly its letter of instructions addressed to Malik al-Ashtar, has served as an ideological basis for Islamic governance.

 The book also includes detailed discussions about social responsibilities, emphasizing that greater responsibilities result in greater rights.
 Nahj al-balagha also contains sensitive material, such as sharp criticism of Ali's predecessors in its Shaqshaqiya sermon, and disapproval of Aisha, Talha, and Zubayr, who had revolted against Ali.
 Celebrated as an example of the most eloquent Arabic, Nahj al-balagha has significantly influenced the Arabic literature and rhetoric.
 Numerous commentaries have been written about the book, including the comprehensive work of the Mu'tazilite scholar Ibn Abil-Hadid.